 This historical background is important to understand the development of the church, which is anything but straightforward.
-It has been assumed that the earliest part is the north wall of the nave, together possibly with the lower stage of the unbuttressed tower.
-Neither has any detail and the lack of mediaeval windows in the north wall is probably because it abutted onto the monastic buildings.
-The north wall is difficult to access as it is close to the boundary of the churchyard, but it has been generally presumed that it would have been older than a blocked two-bay south arcade shown on the Sharpe Collection drawing (1802) which looks C12; its existence is confirmed by Dallaway (II(2) p220) though no more precise date for its removal is known.
+It has been assumed that the earliest part is the north wall of the nave, together possibly with the lower stage of the unbuttressed tower; nothing is now visible of a two-light round-headed bell-opening described by the young Sir Stephen Glynne (1825?)
+(SRS 101 p292) which if reliable, would point to a C12 date.
+There is no other detail and there are no mediaeval windows in the north wall, probably because it abutted onto the monastic buildings.
+This wall is difficult to access as it is close to the boundary of the churchyard, but it has been generally been thought to be older than a blocked two-bay south arcade with round-headed arches shown on the Sharpe Collection drawing (1802) and by Glynne which looks C12; its existence is confirmed by Dallaway (II(2) p220) though no date for its removal is known.
 However, the rubble construction of the north wall on closer examination proves to contain much obviously re-used masonry that includes quite a few carved and shaped stones.
-It seems unlikely that the wall in its present state is C12 as has been assumed, but it is best considered further in conjunction with the chancel which shows even more anomalies.
-Thus the most significant and certain survival from the church of the monastic period is the lower stage of the tower.
+It seems unlikely that this wall in its present state is C12 as has been assumed, but it is best considered further in conjunction with the chancel which shows even more anomalies.
+Thus the most certain survival from the church of the monastic period is the lower stage of the tower.
 It is visibly off-centre to the north, suggesting the nave has been widened on the south side; if so, this must have been done before the C12 arcade was inserted.
 Elements of the tower arch with polygonal responds and a moulded and pointed head appear little later, but the distortion of the voussoirs indicates some alteration, always assuming that it is in situ.

 Unquestionably later mediaeval work is sparse, though the main timbers of the nave roof may be C14 or C15.
 A four-centred recess in the north wall of the nave looks to be of this date and could be connected with the north doorway shown on a plan of 1852 (ICBS).
 During this period, the chancel is said by the VCH (6(2) p44) on the evidence of an entry in the Sele Chartulary) to have been reconstructed in c1308 with north and south chapels.
-Nothing of this survives for the present one is too short to have been monastic, since monastic choirs are long, as those at Lyminster and elsewhere show.
+Nothing of this survives for the present one is too short to have been a monastic one, since these are long, as those at Lyminster and elsewhere show.

 There remains the question of the north nave wall.
-It is difficult to see it as separate from the work on the chancel.
-It is perhaps most likely that the removal or reconstruction of the priory buildings after 1538 made it necessary to strengthen the adjacent nave wall and provided the necessary material.
+It is difficult to differentiate it from the work on the chancel.
+It seems most likely that the removal or reconstruction of the priory buildings after 1538 made it necessary to strengthen the adjacent nave wall, as well as providing the necessary material.

-The upper part of the tower probably dates from the same time as the suggested date for the chancel, though an earlier date of c1300 has been proposed for reasons unstated (BE(W) p673).
-The upper stage is very plain, which makes hard to be certain, but it has much in common with the presumed C16 post-dissolution work.
-Both have chequerwork, though here of rather better quality, and the plain openings vary considerably, suggesting they have been taken from elsewhere.
+Disregarding the questions raised by Glynne’s possible double bell-opening, the upper part of the tower has much in common with the presumed C16 post-dissolution work and is more likely to date from then, though a date of c1300 has been proposed for reasons unstated (BE(W) p673).
+However, it is very plain, which makes hard to be certain, though it shares the use of chequerwork, here of rather better quality, and the plain openings vary considerably, suggesting they were taken from elsewhere.
 The low pyramid, already shown on the Sharpe drawing, is probably contemporary with the rest of the upper stage.